 In another example, researchers generated long-read data to produce full-length HCV envelope sequences, which allowed them to track the transmission path for a sexually transmitted cluster of HCV infections.
 They also reported how viral genetic diversity changed over the course of an infection, appearing low during the acute stage but increasing over time.

 SARS-CoV-2: Recently, researchers at Mt.
 Sinai published a study using genetic drift in the SARS-CoV-2 virus to determine when and how the virus arrived in New York City.
 They found that the virus had arrived from Europe and the West Coast multiple times, though not from China, and it arrived significantly earlier than recognized.
-Other researchers have developed multiple long-amplicon protocols for targeted sequencing of the novel coronavirus, which may enable unique insights into the biology of SARS-CoV-2 as the pandemic, and our understanding of it, evolves.
+In another study, Dr. Eli Boritz and colleagues at the National Institute of Allergy and Infectious Disease developed a method to sequence a 6.1 kb SARS-CoV-2 amplicon encompassing the S,E, and M genes, allowing them to chart the interplay between viral evolution and the host immune response over time.

 To learn more about how to sequence viral genomes, explore our COVID-19 sequencing tools and resources or review our sample prep and analysis workflows for resolving viral populations.